pomdtr/smallweb.run/.github/README.md

 # smallweb.run

+> [!WARNING]
+> This monorepo was archived, as I no longer want to use a monorepo to manage my smallweb websites, but individual repositories instead.

 This repository is a monorepo of all my apps running under the smallweb.run domain.

 I use the [push plugin](../.smallweb/plugins/push.sh) to commit and push changes to this repository.